b3nn0/ogn2dump1090/README.md

 `/etc/default/dump1090-fa` (dump1090-fa configuration, e.g. --device-index --gain --ppm --lat --lon)

-## Mlat support
+## mlat support
-TODO
-you can run mlat-client to connect to your favourite mlat server.
+You can run mlat-client to connect to your favourite mlat server.
 The results will be seen on the web interface.

-## Adding OpenAIP Airspaces to the map
+## Adding OpenAIP Airspaces to the map - work in progress!!
-go to /usr/share/dump1090-fa/html and edit layers.js.
+go to /usr/share/skyaware/html and edit layers.js.
 At the end of the file, right before the line that says `return layers;`, add this code:
 ```
         layers.push(new ol.layer.Tile({